mehmetbaykar/poeopenaiwrapper/README.md

 * **API Documentation**: [`http://localhost:8000/docs`](http://localhost:8000/docs)

-**Important**: The tunnel URL changes each time you restart the container.
-This is a security feature that provides additional anonymity.
+**Important**: By default, the tunnel URL changes each time you restart the container.
+To use a permanent custom domain (e.g., example.com), run `./setup.sh` and choose the custom domain option when prompted.

 ## Prerequisites